Integrable deformations of CFTs and the discrete Hirota equations: The D Case

 \section{The D Case}

 Now let us consider $S(D_r,A_n)$.
+We choose a real form of $D_r$ such that a maximal torus of the corresponding orthogonal group is parametrised as $g=\mathrm{diag}(g_1,\ldots,g_{2r})$ with $g_{i+r}=g_i^{-1}$ for $i=1,\ldots,r$.
+We label the vertices of the $D_r$ Dynkin diagram such that the nodes $r-1$ and $r$ correspond to the half-spinor representations.
+The remaining nodes are numbered consecutively from $1$ to $r-2$, starting at the outer vertex which corresponds to the vector representation.

 Again we first consider $S(D_r,A_\NN)$.
-As for $S(A_r,A_\NN)$ the generic solutions of the discrete Hirota equations form an affine variety parametrized by $z_{i1}$.
-The formulas are slightly more complicated and were given in \cite{H2}.
+As for $S(A_r,A_\NN)$ the generic solutions of the discrete Hirota equations form an affine variety parametrised by $z_{i1}$.
+The formulas are slightly more complicated and were given in \cite{KNH}.